top of page

 The Appalachia Energy Immersion Trip is an experiential learning opportunity bringing students to the heart of America’s coal industry–a historically important place for our national energy system that continues to prove its relevance in the shaping of our nation’s energy policies.
 The ten-day trip will travel throughout West Virginia to explore the history and legacy of coal extraction on the people, landscape, environment, and economy of West Virginia, as well as the region’s shift to a different future.
 Students will interact with people working in diverse areas of the industry–energy producers, community organizations, political leaders, and more–to learn about West Virginia’s transition to a cleaner energy system, including development of transitional resources like natural gas and renewable energy sources like wind, solar, and geothermal.

-I encourage you to check out the Appalachia immersion trip blog and our immersion trip video to learn more!
+Check the Appalachia immersion trip blog and our immersion trip video to learn more!

-WHEN: Spring Break 2023, March 15th - Friday, March 24th
+WHEN: Spring Break 2024, March 13th - March 23rd

-WHERE: Various locations in West Virginia
+WHERE: Various locations in West Virginia and Washington, D.C.

 bottom of page